 How We Score Reviews

-For a more detailed look at our scoring system, please see the following descriptions below.
+For a more detailed look at our scoring system, here’s what we will be using:

 10 – Fantastic.
 The highest honor we can give.
-While not perfect (nothing ever is), a game with those score attached to it excels in the industry and are nothing short of outstanding.
+While not perfect (nothing ever is), a game with those score attached to it excels in the industry and is nothing short of outstanding.
 Make sure games with this score are in your library.

 9.0 / 9.5 – Excellent.
 Practically a must own title.
-Games that fall within these scores is exceptional and deserves to be experienced by all.
+Any game that falls within these scores is exceptional and deserves to be experienced by all.

 8.0 / 8.5 – Great.
-These games are worthy of a day one purchase for fans of the series or genres.
+A great experience from beginning to end.
 Anything within this area is highly recommended by us.